 For example, while working on an article about humanitarian photography I searched the keyword “humanitarian” to create a Smart List of all our photographers working in this specialty that I could interview.
 I was also able to identify nonprofit organizations that use humanitarian photography to contact.

 Daylite offers a powerful project management feature to help you manage tasks, project timelines, and client communication.
 This feature could be handy for running a studio where multiple staff members need to share contacts and see the progress of numerous projects.
-Daylite syncs with iCal and Address Book to maximize productivity amongst other programs that you already use.
+Daylite syncs with iCal and Address Book to maximize productivity among other programs that you already use.

 They use Daylite at Teri Studios, Cincinnati-based photographer Teri Campbell’s production company.
 Producer Sherry Wilson especially likes its macOS integration: